-Located near the Waves Cafe in the Tyler Campus Center, Oasis Pizzeria & Taqueria features customizable artisan pizzas and a taco bar.
+Located near the Waves Cafe in the Tyler Campus Center, Oasis features customizable artisan pizzas and much more.
 The forward-thinking new cafe creates an oasis from the daily hustle and bustle of academic life to nurture the mind, body, and soul and to bring the Pepperdine community together.